 Although SSA has not reassessed the annual expectation for ALJs, it has reviewed and revised other supporting expectations for ALJ productivity and other productivity expectations that are not related to ALJs.
-For example, SSA revised the service delivery target for the post-hearing review status expectation in fiscal year 2020 by extending the time to complete this status by several days.47 According to SSA officials, the agency revised targets to adapt its business process to better meet the needs of claimants.
+For example, SSA revised the service delivery target for the post-hearing review status expectation in fiscal year 2020 by extending the time to complete this status by several days.
+According to SSA officials, the agency revised targets to adapt its business process to better meet the needs of claimants.
 SSA has reviewed and revised other agency expectations related to productivity in hearing operations that are not specific to ALJs.
 For instance, one of the agency's key expectations is to improve customer service in the hearings process by prioritizing individuals who have waited the longest for a hearing decision, and SSA updates this expectation on an annual basis.
 SSA has also reviewed and revised the productivity expectations for hearing office decision writers, as described earlier.
 According to SSA, it also continually reviews and updates various procedures that personnel follow for case processing.

 Our prior work on best practices in establishing performance management systems has found that high performing organizations regularly reassess their performance management systems, driven by a fact-based understanding.
-Specifically, we have found that highperforming organizations continuously assess and benchmark performance.48 These organizations evaluate their efforts using factbased understandings of how their activities contribute to accomplishing the mission and broader results and optimize their efforts through continuous improvement.49 Similarly, we have found that high-performing organizations continuously review their performance management systems to support their strategic and performance goals.50 By reassessing ALJs' annual expectation on a periodic basis, and the supporting expectations as needed, SSA will be better positioned to ensure that judges can continue to both address the hearings appeals backlog and take the time required to make quality decisions, especially in light of various external factors that can affect their ability to meet these expectations over time.
+Specifically, we have found that high-performing organizations continuously assess and benchmark performance.
+These organizations evaluate their efforts using fact-based understandings of how their activities contribute to accomplishing the mission and broader results and optimize their efforts through continuous improvement.
+Similarly, we have found that high-performing organizations continuously review their performance management systems to support their strategic and performance goals.
+By reassessing ALJs' annual expectation on a periodic basis, and the supporting expectations as needed, SSA will be better positioned to ensure that judges can continue to both address the hearings appeals

-47The service delivery target for the post hearing case review was revised from 7 days (originally established in 2007) to 10 calendar days.
+&lt;sup>47The service delivery target for the post hearing case review was revised from 7 days (originally established in 2007) to 10 calendar days.

-48GAO-04-343SP.
+&lt;sup>48GAO-04-343SP.